Chemical Name: Heparin, sodium salt

 Risk of venous thromboembolism particularly high in patients with cancer.1001 Use of LMWH prophylaxis suggested by ACCP in cancer outpatients with solid tumors who have additional risk factors for thromboembolism provided risk of bleeding is low.1001

-Used for initial and extended (6 months) treatment of symptomatic DVT or PE in patients with cancer to reduce recurrence of venous thromboembolism.1 Manufacturer states that safety and efficacy of treatment durations >6 months not established.1
+Used for extended (6 months' duration) treatment of symptomatic DVT and/or PE in patients with cancer to reduce recurrence (secondary prevention) of venous thromboembolism.1 Manufacturer states that safety and efficacy of treatment durations >6 months not established.1

-Recommended by ACCP as an appropriate choice of anticoagulant for initial treatment of acute proximal DVT or PE.1005
+Manufacturer states that dalteparin not indicated for the acute treatment of venous thromboembolism;†1 however, has been recommended by ACCP as an appropriate option for initial treatment of acute proximal DVT and/or PE.1005

 For long-term anticoagulant therapy, warfarin generally preferred in patients without cancer; however, ACCP suggests use of an LMWH in patients with cancer because of a possible reduced response to warfarin.1005

 Continue anticoagulant therapy for ≥3 months and possibly longer depending on individual clinical situation.1005

 An LMWH has been used for treatment and secondary prevention of venous thromboembolism in pediatric patients†; venous thromboembolism usually occurs secondary to an identifiable risk factor (e.g., presence of central venous access device in such patients).1013

 Recommendations regarding use of antithrombotic therapy in children generally based on extrapolation from adult guidelines.1013